tfjmp/website/content/home/phd.md

  css_class = ""
 +++

+{{% callout warning %}}
+**Contacting me**

+If you are planning to apply, please, do so through the UBC system, if you select me as a potential supervisor in the online form, I will review your application.
+**I cannot process applications sent via e-mail** and I will not review application packages sent by e-mail.
+I do not process applications before the closing deadline (December 15th).
+Further, note that [Systopia](https://systopia.cs.ubc.ca/) receive several hundred applications every year, and it takes a non-trivial amount of time to review them carefully.
+We aim (but cannot guarantee) for all applicants to hear back from us by mid-April.
+**I will not discuss admission outside of the departmental admission process.**

+Outside of this, please feel free to contact me if you have **specific** research connections / questions.
+{{% /callout %}}

 {{% callout note %}}
 **I am looking for PhD (or PhD Track) students** with strong OS and/or Security skills to work on a broad range of systems and security projects.
 Please, look